dieterdreist/OpenGeographyRegions/Features.md

 * wikidata

 ### Regions
-These are the currently used values for the `region`:
+These are the currently used values for the `region`, you should not add more regions:
 * Africa
 * Antarctica
 * Asia